REDESIGNED FOR 2020!

 An entirely ONLINE experience:

 The 4th year of this event is taking on a new twist!
-We will not meet on-site for a 1-day event – Instead, we will gather online all summer!
+We will gather online all summer through a Pet Photo Party!

 We are still celebrating our community as we honor all creatures and species that call our neighborhood home!
 Get those pictures of your pets ready!